cmv/cmv-app/README.md

 * Scalebar
 * StreetView
 * Table of contents
+* If there is a feature you would like to request, add it to the projects [trello board](https://trello.com/b/TjjipGmV/configurable-map-viewer) for consideration.

 ## Change log:
 See [releases](https://github.com/DavidSpriggs/ConfigurableViewerJSAPI/releases) for change logs.

-# IRC
+## IRC
 We have an IRC channel: `#cmv` on freenode for the project.
 If you have questions, stop on by.
 I recommend [HexChat](http://hexchat.github.io) as an IRC client or you can use freenode's [webchat](http://webchat.freenode.net) client.

-# Contributing to the project
+## Contributing to the project
 There are many ways to contribute:

 1. Contribute code as widgets (see below).